Ditalini and family!

 Small, smaller, the smallest!

-These ‘ditale’ pasta shapes are normally sold and used as dry pasta and originated in Southern Italy, particularly Campania but are used in many traditional dishes, especially soups in Calabria and Sicily as well.
-They are also quite popular here in the North, although they aren’t considered traditional.
+These ‘ditale’ pasta shapes are normally sold and used as dry pasta and originated in Southern Italy, particularly Campania.
+But they are used in many traditional dishes, especially soups in Calabria and Sicily as well.
+I used them in a wonderful recipe from Calabria with purple cauliflower.
+They are also quite popular here in the North and are often used in the very delicious, traditional pasta with bean soup.

 A little ditalini history!

 As a footnote I also came across a bit of historical information about ditalini.
-Apparently once upon a time ( they’ve been around for ages) they were also called ‘Garibaldini’ after Italy’s famous son, but luckily that name didn’t stick.
+Apparently once upon a time (they’ve been around for ages) they were also called ‘Garibaldini’ after Italy’s famous son, but luckily that name didn’t stick.
 After all, ‘Garibaldoni’, Garbaldini and ‘Garibadali’ all sound like a bit of a tongue twister!
+Don’t you think?